wenzhongyi1987/p2p-mapping/README.md

 - p2p port mapping, no data relay server is needed
 - unique random serverId is generated, to secure your tunnel.
+- support multiple clients and multiple connections for each client.
 - it's actually a tunnel, imagine use cases: proxy server, vnc server, etc. you can share your servers across NAT!

 ## install